-- Consulting with suppliers during the planning stage to understand the range of services and options available in the market and to learn of projects that have already been successfully delivered.
+Consulting with suppliers during the procurement planning stage to understand the range of services and options available in the market and to learn of projects that have already been successfully delivered.

-- Issuing a Request for Information when little market information exists or when unsure of what exactly is being procured but knowing the business objectives that need to be met.
+Issuing a Request for Information (RFI) when little market information exists or when unsure of what exactly is being procured but knowing the business objectives that need to be met.

-- Developing solicitations that are designed to result in performance-based contracts where agency/project objectives are met, rather than those where detailed how-to requirements are provided.
-Solutions-based solicitations and performance-based contracts promote supplier innovation and limits constraints or barriers to suppliers.
+Developing solicitations that are designed to result in performance-based contracts where agency/project objectives are met, rather than those where detailed how-to requirements are provided.
+Solutions-based solicitations and performance-based contracts promote supplier innovation and limit constraints or barriers to suppliers.